FIVE MOST SURPRISING FINDS

 Baltimore City Public Schools, 2023 Assessment Data

 Nationally, only 15% of Black eighth graders scored proficient or above in reading.
-Only 11% scored proficient in mathematics.
-These are not cherry-picked metrics from an outlier year — these numbers have been roughly stable, with modest fluctuations, for two decades.
+Only 11% scored proficient in math.
+These are not cherry-picked numbers from a strange year.
+They have been roughly stable, with small shifts, for two decades.

-In some urban districts, the numbers are worse:
+In some urban districts, the numbers are even worse.

 8th Grade Math Proficiency: National vs. Urban Districts (Black Students)